 Another basic piece of sock-collecting gear.
 Don’t waste money on cheap plastic sock inflators – – get a decent steel straw, and make sure it comes with a cleaning rod.
 And of course, don’t show up with a can of compressed air, like the ones to clean your computer keyboard, they’re much too dangerous for fragile yarns.

 The bulk of the sock’ers, podiatrists, puttee collectors, Gold Bond and Gold Toe salespeople, reflexologists, etc. are a pretty jolly crowd, happy to share their expertise, but you will of course get some snobs.
 People whose toes curl at the thought of un-pressed stockings, unisex footwear, or socks that don’t differentiate between the left and right foot, etc.

 Back in vogue, Argyles have their own dedicated tent.
 The Argyles tend to be a bit snooty, and totally incomprehensible, when they affect a Highlands accent.
-They’ve been hiring a bagpiper to play all day, and there’s talk of moving them to the armory in the next town, with the sock monkey workshops.
+They’ve been hiring a bagpiper to play all day, and there’s talk of moving them away from the festival site, to the armory in the next town, with the sock monkey workshops.

 My contribution to this year’s unmatched socks.
 It just showed up in my drawer one day.

 A sock fair is a perfect demonstration that not everybody has the same idea of perfection.
 As Carl Jung once said, paraphrasing some dead sandal-wearing Roman,

 “The sock that fits one person, pinches another; there is no recipe for living that suits all cases, or fits in all suitcases.”

 Or something like that, I couldn’t find the quotation.

 Why do they always serve corn-on-the-cob at the Sock Festival?